iamiancliff/tabia-zetu/README.md

 pnpm run dev
 ```

-The frontend runs on `http://localhost:5173`, and backend on `http://localhost:5000`.
+The frontend runs on `http://localhost:5173`, and the backend on `http://localhost:5000`.

 ---